 Do I need to book the Colosseum in advance year-round?

-Booking ahead is helpful most of the year and matters most during busy months and peak dates.
+Booking ahead is helpful most of the year and matters most during spring, summer, September, holidays, and weekends.
+If you want a specific morning entry time, booking early makes planning easier.

 How should I pick a month if I hate crowds?